sameera-madushan/COVID-19-STATS/README.md

 ## Contributors

-Thanks goes to these wonderful people.
+Thanks goes to these wonderful person. :heart:

 <table>
   <tr>